tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 ```sh
 ./driver.py load data m1:~/initial_snapshot --header
 ```
+During loading and after loading, you can check the TigerGraph Status using `gadmin status -v`.
+All services except `KAFKASTRM-LL` must be RUNNING.
+If all GPE services are down or warming up, you may wait and they will return to normal later.
+If there is one GPE or GSE instance is down, this is probably because of the internal problem of the Package for large number of nodes.

-After loading, you can checkout the number of vertices and edges using the following command.
-For SF1, there are 1116485 Comment vertices in the initial snapshot.
+After loading, you can check the number of vertices and edges using the following command.
 ```sh
 ./driver.py stat
 ```
+The output numbers can be verified with the number of rows in raw CSV data.
+To check the number of rows, run `cat *.csv | wc -l` command.
+Remember to subtract the header if necessary.

 &nbsp;
 ### [optional] Run queries
 Usage of `./driver.py` can be found using `./driver.py run -h`.
 The basic usage is `./driver.py run -q [queries] -n [number of runs] -p [parameter file]`.